iambeanie/iambeanie-chaos-voting-server/README.md

 7. If you're server hosting, put it to https and select the installed SSL Certificate
 8. Voting API is now running
 9. Right click on sites -> Add new Website
+10. Point it to the folder 'VotingUI'
-10. Give it any name really 'Chaos UI' will do
+11. Give it any name really 'Chaos UI' will do
-11. If you're self hosting, give it port 6971
+12. If you're self hosting, give it port 6971
-12. If you're server hosting, put it to https and select the installed SSL Certificate
+13. If you're server hosting, put it to https and select the installed SSL Certificate

 The server should now be hosted.

 For self hosted solutions, grab your external IP address (note: different to the internal one) from any IP revealing site (eg: ipchicken or whatsmyip).
 On a different computer go to that ip address by typing the following into a browser: http://YOUR-IP-ADDRESS:6970 for the API and http://YOUR-IP-ADDRESS:6971 for the UI.
 The API should return a 404, this means it is successful and the UI should show something.

 For server hosting solutions, visit the URL denoted in the DNS entries.

+### Configure the hosted UI

+Open the folder where you've put the VotingUI, open up appSettings.js in notepad or similar.
+Replace the api url with the domain address:

+Self Hosted: if your API's address is 'http://187.251.45.10:6970/' then you should put '187.251.45.10:6970' in the file.
+Server Hosting: if your API's address is 'https://google.com.au/' then you should put 'google.com.au'.
+Note: no trailing slashes

+Restart IIS by running 'iisreset' in an admin command prompt.

+# Setting up the client

+Download the files from this github.

+Open the folder 'Put Anywhere and run ChaosClientIntermediary exe', open the file appsettings.json.

+Same as under 'Configure the Hosted UI', put the URL of the API here and save.
+Run the ChaosClientIntermediary.exe, it will show that it's monitoring file changes and connected to the voting server if it worked.

+Copy the contents of the 'Put Contents in GTAV Folder' into the root of your GTAV folder.
+Open up the chaosmod folder, run the configapp.exe and click save.
+The config app is separate so that new versions of the app don't overwrite your existing config.

 # How the server works